Volunteers are currently needed for Snap Kitchen Meal Transportation on Mondays, Thursdays and Fridays at 10am. Click HERE for more information.

 Every cause needs people more than money, because when people are with you giving your cause their attention, interest, confidence, advocacy and service; financial support almost takes care of itself.
 Without volunteers of the right quality and quantity and in the right spirit of giving, St. Philip’s might not exist.

-The volunteer has become a major force in our lives because; it is not possible for humankind to live separated from others.
+The volunteer has become a major force in our lives because it is not possible for humankind to live separated from others.
 We are involved in each other’s lives, not by choice but by necessity.
-Volunteering and Community service contributes to the quality of life at St. Philip’s, in our neighborhoods, and in our country.
+Volunteering and Community Service contributes to the quality of life at St. Philip’s, in our neighborhoods, and in our country.

 If you are interested in becoming a volunteer, please fill out the form below.
 You can also follow this link to see currently available opportunities.

 Volunteer Opportunity Information

 Kidpreneur Expo – The Expo is an initiative highlighting an increased focus on helping young entrepreneurs ages 5 – 15 in the Dallas/Fort Worth community start and succeed in creating small businesses and other entrepreneurial ventures.
-The mission of the expo is to help students embrace their passion, funnel their creative energy, and gain profitability around their talents and gifts with entrepreneurship and achieve independent success.
+The mission of the Expo is to help students embrace their passion, funnel their creative energy, and gain profitability around their talents and gifts with entrepreneurship and achieve independent success.
 Volunteer roles include: seminar support as timekeepers, registration, exhibitor support, and Kid Tank judges.

 Meals on Wheels Depot –St. Philip’s has served as the only depot in South Dallas for over 25 years.
 Hot meals are distributed weekly Monday - Friday in collaboration with the Visiting Nurses Association.